 Published June 25th, 2019

 Making the switch from a freelancer to startup founder

 In 2015, after more than a decade of freelancing, I went all-in on the startup I'd been working on during my spare time.
 Despite having worked for many startups as a freelancer I still faced quite a learning curve.
 Some long-standing beliefs had to be kicked to make the transition a success.

-In mid 2015 I'd just moved to Sydney after a long stint living in Serbia and traveling around Europe.
+In mid-2015 I'd just moved to Sydney after a long stint living in Serbia and travelling around Europe.
 I was a freelance UX designer and developer.
 I had great clients, challenging projects and the flexibility to live on my own terms.
-In patches of spare time I'd been hacking away at my own product, Rounded, a simple accounting app for freelancers.
+In patches of spare time, I'd been hacking away at my own product, Rounded, a simple accounting app for freelancers.

 I returned home with an itch for something different and perhaps a little more ambitious.
 I wrapped up the handful of unfinished projects, let my clients know I'd be unavailable and went all-in on Rounded.
 After 12 years of freelancing it wasn’t a difficult decision.